Devgaze/expandable-search/README.md

 ## Getting Started

-1. To start using the plugin copy/move `esb.min.js` to scripts folder and `esb.min.css` to your styles folder
+To start using the plugin copy/move `esb.min.js` to scripts folder and `esb.min.css` to your styles folder.

-2. Prepare your HTML
+Prepare your HTML

 ```
 <form id="searchBarForm" role="search">